Questions to Ask a Personal Injury Attorney Before Hiring One

 What contingency fee do you charge?

 Most injury law firms charge 33.3% (1/3).
-In some rare cases, you can find ones that charge even less.
+In some rare cases, you can find ones that charge less like we do

 When can you actually start work on my case?

-Do you try personal injury cases in court, or do you aim to settle most out of court?
+Do you try cases in court, or do you aim to settle out of court first?

 Now, you want to hear your attorney prepares every accident case as if it’s going to go to trial.
 And if the defendant thinks you’re ready to do that, they’ll likely settle faster and for a higher amount.
 That’s because no one wants to go to court – it costs money and takes a lot of time.
-Most lawsuits settle out of court (90% or so), but you want an injury law firm that prepares for all-out war.
+Most of our cases settle out of court (90% or so), but you want a firm that prepares for all-out war.

 With those questions you have all the information you need to pick the perfect lawyer for your needs.